kevgo/run-that-app/README.md

 BSD without the need to install them first.
 Installation across all possible operating systems is a complex and nuanced problem without a good solution.
 Run-that-app bypasses this problem.
-You don't really want to install applications, you want to run them.
-By integrating installation and execution, run-that-app can drastically simplify many aspecs.
+You don't really want to install applications, what you really want is running them.
+By integrating installation and execution, run-that-app can drastically simplify many technical aspects.

 Run-that-app is minimalistic and completely non-invasive.
 It ships as a single stand-alone binary.
 Run-that-app uses no magic, no configuration changes, no